Frequently Asked Questions

 The two steel shells glued to each other form a Helmholtz resonance body through the hole in the lower shell ("Gu"), which amplifies the sound of the entire instrument and is largely responsible for the far-reaching and full sound.
 Usually Handpans are tuned to 440 Hz, which is the contemporary concert pitch.
 Some instruments are tuned to 432 Hz, while others are tuned freely and without tuners (e.g. the Free Integral Hang).
 Unlike the chromatic steelpan, Handpans are tuned in a specific key.
 The fundamental, octave and fifth of the fundamental are tuned to each membrane.
 This peculiarity gives the Handpan its deep and rich sound characteristics.

-No. Most handpans are diatonically tuned.
+No. Most Handpans are diatonically tuned.
 Diatonic means that in contrast to chromaticism (on the piano all white and black keys) there is only one specific tone spectrum.
-This means that with a handpan in D minor, you can really play only D minor and is limited to those at least 8 tonal areas that adorn the instrument.
+This means that with a Handpan in D minor, you can really play only D minor and is limited to those at least 8 tonal areas that adorn the instrument.

 Complete d-minor scale: